kieranhalliday/Project-Euler/README.md

 # Project-Euler

-This repo contains my work solving the problems presented on https://projecteuler.net
+This repo contains my solutions to the problems presented on https://projecteuler.net